kchulj/docs-bosagora-io/docs/13-flash-layer.md

 ## The Solution

 The solution to the blockchain scalability challenge is to not make every transaction public.
 Frequently in business, two parties will do multiple transactions between them before they need to terminate that piece of business.
-Being able to take a multitude of transactions “off-chain” and onto layer 2 is a way to dramatically improve the transaction speed, and therefore scalability of the blockchain.
+Being able to take a multitude of transactions “off-chain” and onto layer 2 is a way to dramatically improve the transaction speed and therefore scalability of the blockchain.
 And that is precisely how Bosagora addresses the scalability issue.

 Bosagora uses *payment channels* which enable two parties to carry out everyday transactions between them without requiring approval from the blockchain.
-Then they only do net settlement of all their transactions on chain when needed.
+Then they only do net settlement of all their transactions on-chain when needed.

 Payment channels use a  second-layer payment protocol built on top of the Bosagora network.
 They are opened with an on-chain transaction and remain open until one or both parties decide to close the channel.
 While the channel is open, all communication happens only between the two parties.